 Last year, I was able to snag another local client who owned a digital marketing agency.
 He assigned me lengthy, authoritative articles on digital marketing topics and it amazed me how easily the words flowed.
 I mean, could you imagine putting together 8,000 words on just a single topic?

-My writer website (this one) was just recently set up but because I specialized in travel writing, I have been using my personal blog as a sample of my work.
+My business website (this one) was set up later but because I specialized in travel writing, I have been using my personal blog as a sample of my work.